merci00001/SemesterThesisNLP/README.md

 ## Enviroment installation

 First install conda.
 To install the correct enviroment on slurm, run the installEnv.sh script as a job.
 You have to set the correct paths inside the batchfile (where to store the packages and your path to your conda installation).
-This will install TRL.
-This should be enough to run the model, but you may have to install additional packages for every python file to run.
+This will install TRL and deepspeed.
+This should be enough to run the model, but chances are, some packages have to be added.

 ## Known issues